 Money becomes fluid – or in other words “streamable”.
 Like the streaming revolution in audio-visual media, streaming money will grant users new and unexpected freedoms.

 Why pay employees every month, when funds could be “streamed” continuously?
-Why wait days and pay steep fees to execute international transactions, when funds can be exchange with anyone on your network in less than a second?
+Why wait days and pay steep fees to execute international transactions, when funds can be exchanged with anyone on your network in less than a second?

-For companies large and small, the use of smart contracts on the blockchain allows them to collapse complex, paper based, supply chain activity into single pieces of software.
+For companies large and small, the use of smart contracts on the blockchain allows them to collapse complex, paper-based, supply chain activity into single pieces of software.
 This is already happening in the international shipping industry, which suffered acutely from barriers to international commerce.

 The potential efficiencies for everyone are huge.
 For example, adding programmable conditions to transactions might allow companies to automatically pay tax as they do business.
 Moreover, because money could flow continuously along the channel in either direction, there is no reason an automatic network couldn’t handle a complex system of deductions and rebates.

 And that’s just tax.
 No one predicted Netflix.
-No can say what opportunities emerge as we fundamentally change the nature of money.
+No one can say what opportunities emerge as we fundamentally change the nature of money.

-This is going to be big
+This is going to be Big

-Blockchain payment networks are set to change the nature of money as fundamentally as the internet changed the way we watch video.
+Blockchain payment networks are set to change the nature of money as fundamentally as the internet changed the way we watch the video.

 The new streaming revolution is coming.
 The big start-ups of the next two decades are yet to come.